by Public Relations

-Sport psychology is a key course for a number of programs in the kinesiology and allied health department, including exercise science and athletic training as well as sport and exercise studies.
+Sport psychology is a key course for a number of programs in the kinesiology and allied health department, including exercise science and athletic training.
 Steven Patterson, assistant professor of athletic training, has taught the course for the past three years at Cedarville.
 He said that he hopes to see the course become a part of the department of psychology’s electives in the future.

 “My goal for the class is for students to understand what goes on ‘under the helmet’ and to be able to relate knowledge gained in class to their career,” Patterson said.
 “We take a holistic look at issues on the mental side of sport and exercise, including personality traits, dealing with injuries, discussing violence in sports and learning about psychological skills that can help with performance.”

 Patterson said that the course uses a discussion approach and is enjoyable for those who find interest in sports, psychology and class discussions.

 “Even after teaching the course for so many years, I am still in awe at how wonderful the Lord has created each of us,” Patterson said.